oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 #### Downloading the sources from GitHub

-Access the [GitHub-Repository](https://github.com/oer4sdi/OER-spatial-data-streaming) and use “code”+”download zip” to download all source that are needed to run this tutorial.

-Unzip the file to a location you would like to use as a **Working Directory** for the data in this tutorial.

-#### Starting The containers

-Please ensure `docker` is up and running in background and open a `Terminal/Command Prompt` in your OS.

-[Download](https://github.com/oer4sdi/OER-spatial-data-streaming/archive/refs/heads/main.zip) the zipfile for the code and unzip it in a desired location
+[Download](https://github.com/oer4sdi/OER-spatial-data-streaming/archive/refs/heads/main.zip) the zipfile for the code and unzip it in a location you want to use as a **Working Directory**.

 Advanced users can also clone it using `git` from [here](https://github.com/oer4sdi/OER-spatial-data-streaming) using the following command